Flourish OS: A Novel Integrative Approach to Stress and Chronic Pain Management

 Engagement Elements

-Incorporating visual glyphs, symbolic reminders, reward systems, and narrative elements that maintain motivation through personally meaningful imagery, as evidenced in Journal of the American Medical Informatics Association research
+Incorporating visual glyphs, symbolic reminders, reward systems, and narrative elements that maintain motivation through personally meaningful imagery, as evidenced in Journal of the American Medical Informatics Association research.
+Gamification techniques and compelling narrative arcs within the app can transform the user experience from a task into a journey of self-discovery and achievement, thereby boosting long-term adherence and reducing dropout rates.

 4